mcbSolutions/Pico-Plugins/mcb_PageImage/README.md

 Installation
 =============================================================================
 1. Copy/save the plugin into `plugins` folder
-2. Optionally install the [Create Homepage thumbnail](Create%20Homepage%20thumbnail.md) workflow for Automator in OS X to simply create the thumbnail images
+2. **OS X only:** Optionally install the [Create Homepage thumbnail](Create%20Homepage%20thumbnail.md) workflow for Automator in OS X to simply create the thumbnail images

 index.html
 -----------------------------------------------------------------------------